 One of the most common types of personal injury cases revolves around overuse.
-Continuously moving parts of your body in the same way can actually become dangerous for your body, leading to injuries that can have lasting implications.
+Repeatedly moving your body can actually become dangerous for your body and even lead to crippling overuse injuries.

 If you suspect that you have an overuse injury, you have legal options.
 Read on to learn more about the choices ahead of you and identifying these issues in the meantime.

 Overuse injuries are typically related to repeated movements.
 Most of the time, people think about overuse injuries in terms of sports and athletics.
 However, these injuries occur on the job far more often, especially when it comes to manual labor.
 But, whether you work in an office or on the football field, you can find yourself dealing with overuse injuries.